Aditi-dev07/Cisco_DataScience_Projects/README.md

 ### About Me

-I am passionate about turning raw data into actionable insights through rigorous modeling and storytelling.
+I am Aditi Verma passionate about turning raw data into actionable insights through rigorous modeling and storytelling.
 With a background in **MCA** and a focus on the **Cisco Data Science Track**, I am constantly learning new ways to build more accurate predictive models and cleaner data pipelines.

+- LinkedIn: www.linkedin.com/in/aditi-verma07
+- Email: aaditi08verma@gmail.com
+- Full Repo: Cisco_DataScience_Projects